 But we can't tell you how thrilled we are to be here to present the film.
-I feel like the film has a very important home here, and we're just--I can't say enough how touched we are to be sharing this story with you tonight.
+I feel like the film has a very important home here, and I can't say enough how touched we are to be sharing this story with you tonight.

 DERAGH CAMPBELL 6:10

-Sort of being filled with the desire to express something.
+Yeah, I always found it difficult in university…sort of being filled with the desire to express something.
 But that period between when you have an idea of what you want to say, and then your ability to actually say it.
-So I think there's a bit of an interesting emotional movement there, you know, of the, the struggle to figure out what you even want to say--which is maybe depicted right now, I don't know!
+So I think there's a bit of an interesting emotional movement there, you know, of the, the struggle to figure out what you even want to say—which is maybe depicted right now, I don't know!
 [LAUGHS]

 DERAGH CAMPBELL 7:46

-[LAUGHS] But, um--but yeah.
-So to be here, in the place that we simulated is very interesting.
+[LAUGHS] But, so to be here, in the place that we simulated is very interesting.